suprafrontal/hemato.ai.docs/source/index.html.md

 ### Creating Key Pairs

-Here is an exmaple shell command to create a key pair.
+Here is an example shell command to create a key pair.
 You can then share ONLY THE PUBLIC key with Hemato.AI.
 Keep the private key safe.
 You will be using the private key to sign your own authorization headers.

 Anyone with access to your private key can impersonate you and your users, devices and servers.